 Toyota Tacoma Rear Drive Shaft

 Tacoma drive shaft lengths and flange patterns vary.
 In our experience there is no single standard length or flange patterns for any particular model.
 To ensure that you get the right thing you will need to take a couple measurements before ordering your drive shaft.
 You need to measure the distance from your transfer case flange to your differential flange.
 You will also need to measure the bolt pattern at each end.
 It is important that you measure the bolt pattern on each end because they are often not the same at both ends.
+Sorry, we are not able to build rear drive shafts for 2WD prerunner Toyota Tacomas.

 Key product features